igormironchik/qt-widgets-on-real-example/chapter01/tape.md

 Ok, now we have FrameOnTape class, but this class can display a single frame.
 But animated GIF has several frames.
 And we should display all frames in a sequence - tape.
-Tape should be a horizontal scrollable widget with all available frames in the GIF.
+The tape should be a horizontally scrollable widget with all available frames in the GIF.
 Scrollable?
-This is simple, in Qt we have QScrollArea class, and we just need a widget that should has ability to add, remove frames on it, and should grow in width on adding new frames, as well as it should reduce its width on removing a frame.
+This is simple, in Qt we have QScrollArea class, and we just need a widget that should have ability to add, remove frames on it, and should grow in width on adding new frames, as well as it should reduce its width on removing a frame.

 Let's reuse as much code as possible.
 We just need a QWidget with QHBoxLayout